Andrew Cunanan: Gianni Versace

 Around 8:45 am on July 15, 1997, Cunanan murdered 50-year-old Giovanni Maria "Gianni" Versace on the front steps of Casa Casuarina, his mansion in Miami Beach.
-Versace was returning from a visit to the News Cafe, where he had picked up magazines, when he was shot once in the back of the head and once in the left cheek with the same Taurus pistol Cunanan used to murder Madson and Reese.
+Versace was returning from a visit to the News Cafe, where he picked up magazines, when he was shot once in the back of the head and once in the left cheek with the same Taurus pistol Cunanan used to murder Madson and Reese.
 A witness pursued Cunanan but was unable to catch him as he fled into a nearby parking garage.
 Versace was pronounced dead at Jackson Memorial Hospital at 9:21 a.m.
-Responding police found Reese's stolen vehicle in a nearby parking garage, containing Cunanan's clothes and clippings of newspaper reports about the earlier murders.
+Responding police found Reese's stolen vehicle in a nearby parking garage.
+It contained Cunanan's clothes and clippings of newspaper reports about the earlier murders.

 Motives

 Cunanan's motivation remains unknown.
 At the time of the murders, there was extensive public and press speculation linking the crimes to Cunanan's alleged discovery that he was HIV positive, although an autopsy revealed he was HIV negative.
 Although police searched the houseboat where Cunanan died, he left no suicide note and few personal belongings.
-Investigators noted his reputation for acquiring money and expensive possessions from wealthy older men.
+Investigators noted Cunanan's reputation for acquiring money and expensive possessions from wealthy older men.
 Police considered few of the findings to be of note, except multiple tubes of hydrocortisone cream and a fairly extensive collection of fiction by C. S. Lewis.
+Later examination of his behavior indicates that Cunanan may have had antisocial personality disorder, characterized by a lack of remorse and empathy.

 Suicide

 On July 23, 1997, Cunanan's body was found in a luxury houseboat in Miami Beach, after a caretaker reported to police of hearing a gunshot.
-He had shot himself in the head with the Taurus pistol stolen from Trail; it was the same weapon he used to kill Madson, Reese and Versace.
+He had shot himself in the head with the Taurus pistol stolen from Trail; it was the same weapon he used to kill Madson, Reese, and Versace.
 Cunanan's cremated remains are interred in the mausoleum at Holy Cross Cemetery in San Diego.